wanescript/word_component/README.md

 _**Testing word bank component.**_

-This project contains a basic simple loop, with a setInterval function that displays different web development and CS terms according to the time setInterval.
+This project contains a basic simple loop, with a setInterval function that displays different web development and CS terms.

 ---

-> Until next time: >Quote: "The Adventure"...|;-}